bentice/bentice.github.io/index.md

 * Updated and Developed an internal analytics application using SQL, PHP, and JavaScript.

-* Developed an python application that automated a previously time consuming data cleaning process.
+* Developed a python application that automated a previously time consuming data cleaning process.

 * Advised product team from the perspective of a daily user on current and new features.